martiscoin/core/README.md

 The Marscoin basic core, the C# implementation of the Bitcoin network (Nbitcoin), reconstructs part of the algorithm logic on the latest version of blockcore.

+To compile node, please download this project first.